 • Higher peak periods are those when people are home, evenings, weekends, etc. radiant heat can be used during off peak hours because its flooring sources retain the heat for longer periods of time, they are “conductors” of heat.
 Cheaper rates for off peak hours.

-• The upfront cost may be higher than the cost of replacing a furnace.
+• The upfront cost may be higher than the cost of

 • Many contractors are not familiar with their installation, so you may have to look around to find a company that is experienced in the process.